mad-lab-fau/gaitmap/docs/guides/Development-Guide.md

 ## Testing and Test data

-While all automated test should go in the test folder, it might be helpful; to cereate some external test script form to time.
+While all automated test should go in the test folder, it might be helpful to create some external test script form time to time.
 For this you can simply install the package locally (using `poetry install`) and even get a Jupyter kernel with all dependencies installed (see [IDE Config](#Configure-your-IDE)).
 Test data is available under `test/example_data` and you can import it directly using the `get_...` helper functions in